MuhammadGb/Skibble/README.md

-# E-Commerce Platform
+# Shop Ease E-Commerce Platform

-**Shop Ease** isa modern and responsive web application for online shopping.
+**Shop Ease** is a modern and responsive web application for online shopping.
 It has advanced functionalities such as SEO optimization, search, filtering, pagination, and cart management.

 ---